chisness/chisness.github.io/_posts/2021-03-12-adventures-in-the-sangha-forest.md

 ---

 ### Background
 I arrived at Sangha Lodge, adjacent to the Sangha-Dzangha National Park, in mid-December.
 The trails and nature right at the lodge are beautiful, with lots of opportunities to see birds and other small animals.
 The main attraction of the park is the Dzanga Bai (bai is the local language word for forest clearing, which is saline in French, I think), which is a forest clearing that up to 100 or so elephants congregate at every day.
-This one is particularly special for the elephants because there are many minerals in the ground for the elephants to drink.
-Other animals also show up like buffalo and bongo.
+This one is particularly special for the elephants because there are many minerals in the ground for them to drink (some other animals also show up to partake).
 Visiting there is fantastic and I believe that it might actually be the best nature place in the world.

 I had visited Dzanga Bai for two day trips in 2014 during my last visit and was planning to do one overnight visit during this trip, where I'd bring a tent and sleep on the platform.
 The thing about Dzanga Bai is that it's too easy.
 You show up and walk up the stairs to the wooden viewing platform (there is a ~2 km walk to get there from the car dropoff at least) and instantly see this amazing scene.
-Other than a bit of an ant infestation and being a bit overwhelmed from a photographic sense, this is bliss.
+Other than a bit of an ant infestation (actually maybe the worst I've ever seen) and being a bit overwhelmed from a photographic sense, this is bliss.

 The thing I didn't realize during my first visit is that there are in fact quite a few bais in addition to Dzanga Bai.
 The national park offers a "bai walk" as an activity.
 It wasn't exactly clear to me what this means, but I was imagining getting to Bai 1, seeing elephants, walking to Bai 2, seeing elephants, and then leaving.
 The park was technically closed while I was there due to COVID, so I still don't know exactly what this activity entails.

 Sangha Lodge has its own concession adjacent to the park and so it was decided that some kind of forest walking activity would happen.
 Since I've somehow over the past years become an avid walker/hiker and have built up a strong interest in elephants, this was a pretty ideal activity.

 ### Planning
 There is absolutely no official route or plan and my usual travel planning go-to of Google Maps was useless here.
 It sounded like regular guests never/rarely do this kind of thing, but some long-term visitors or lodge employees have done walks in this area.
-I had previously been to the area for a day trip to download camera trap data, but hadn't seen any bais or large animals.
+I had previously been to the area under discussion for starting the walk for a day trip to download camera trap data, but hadn't seen any bais or large animals.

-After some talks with Rod and Tamar, we decided that a 3 day/2 night "bai walk" trip would work well, though one extra day may be best in retrospect.
+After some talks with Rod and Tamar -- the Sangha Lodge owners, we decided that a 3 day/2 night "bai walk" trip would work well, though one extra day may be best in retrospect.
 We would drive from the lodge about 30km to the "Libwe" road and from there walk back over the next 3 days mostly through the forest and then through a road parallel to Libwe, while trying to visit a bunch of bais and see as much wildlife as we could.

 ![Map of the area](../assets/sanghaforest/map-2.jpg)